Find what you are looking for...

 What can I do to help my Botox® and Dysport® treatment last longer?

-• Avoid intense workouts for 24–48 hours after treatment
+• Avoid intense workouts for 24–48 hours post-treatment.

-• Avoid excessive sun, heat, and alcohol after treatment
+• Avoid excessive sun exposure, heat, alcohol, and saunas after your injections.

 Can your body build resistance to Botulinum Toxin?